UFC 246 Results: Conor McGregor vs. Donald Cerrone

 Before this fight was official, Cerrone had been pushing for a fight against the former UFC lightweight and featherweight champion.
 So much so that there was even talk that the fight could take place at UFC 239 on July 6, 2019.
 That didn’t happen at the time obviously.

-“The Notorious” suffered his second-ever loss under the UFC banner in October 2018 when Khabib Nurmagomedov submitted him at UFC 229, which marked Khan’s first official title defense as UFC lightweight champion.
+“The Notorious” suffered his second-ever loss under the UFC banner in October 2018 when Khabib Nurmagomedov submitted him at UFC 229, which marked Khabib’s first official title defense as UFC lightweight champion.

 The co-headliner will see Holly Holm vs. Raquel Pennington in a women’s bantamweight bout.
 The main card will see Maurice Greene vs. Aleksei Oleinik, Brian Kelleher vs. Ode Osbourne, and Carlos Diego Ferreira vs. Anthony Pettis.